How this data method is different

 What sets this new method apart?

-- How we collect data: In this pilot project, we used three specially equipped Google Street View cars, taking readings across large areas in just a few weeks.
+- How we collect data: In this pilot project, we are using three specially-equipped Google Street View cars, taking readings across large areas in just a few weeks.

 - What we measure: Methane concentration, wind direction and speed, and GPS location.
 Data was recorded two times a second, and streets were driven multiple times to verify readings.